Arrow Down Icon

 An applicant must normally be at least 16 years of age on or before the SMI Autumn Trimester examination session, which normally takes place in December, in the year of registration and must be in possession of:

 • A minimum of four ordinary level passes, including Mathematics and English at SEC grades 1 to 5 or grades A to C in the case of GCE/GCSE.
+Students wishing to progress to Level 2 of the B.Sc.
+(Hons) Computer Science, must be 17 years of age by the end of September when registering with UOL.
 Students wishing to progress to University of Malta must be 18 years of age when registering and must possess an ordinary level in Maltese.

 • International equivalents to the above requirements will be considered and the decision taken at the discretion of SMI.